-- 9.3.3 She gave an amount equal to two mites or a farthing.
+- 9.3.3 Ptochos gave an amount equal to two mites or a farthing.
 A mite (Lepton) was the smallest of the copper coins, normally equal to one-eighth of a cent.
 The farthing was a Roman coin valued at one-quarter of a cent. - 9.3.4 The principle enunciated by our Lord on this occasion was that a gift is to be evaluated not by its size but by a comparison of the gift with the total amount possessed by the giver.
 A large donation out of abundance may be less significant than a small donation out of poverty. - 9.3.5 This woman gave the smallest possible gift, but it was more significant than the others, because God owns the cattle on a thousand hills; it is the mental attitude of the giver that is important.
-She gave out of what she had. - 9.4 Whether or not God has prospered a believer is God's business and a matter between Him and the believer.
+She gave out of what she had.

+- 9.4 Whether or not God has prospered a believer is God's business and a matter between Him and the believer.
 Remember, only the believer can decide if they have been prospered. - 1Co 16:2 Upon the first day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come. - 9.5 The above verse also tells us the gift is to be made on Sunday if God has prospered us. - 9.6 There should never be pressure to give; it must always be a matter of free will.
-Compare 2Co 8:11 and 8:12 with 2Co 9:7. - 2Co 8:11 Now therefore perform the doing of it; that as there was a readiness to will, so there may be a performance also out of that which ye have. - 2Co 8:12 For if there be first a willing mind, it is accepted according to that a man hath, and not according to that he hath not. - 9.7 Giving must be motivated by Bible doctrine and must be an expression toward God before it can be properly given.

-10. The passages in 2nd Corinthians eight and nine deal with an offering that had been partially taken but not fully completed:
+Compare 2Co 8:11 with 2Co 9:7. - 2Co 8:11 Now therefore perform the doing of it; that as there was a readiness to will, so there may be a performance also out of that which ye have. - 2Co 9:7 Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver. - 9.7 Giving must be motivated by Bible doctrine and must be an expression toward God before it can be properly given. - 10.
+The passages in 2nd Corinthians eight and nine deal with an offering that had been partially taken but not fully completed: - 2Co 8:1 And now, brothers, we want you to know about the grace that God has given the Macedonian churches. - 2Co 8:2 Out of the most severe trial, their overflowing joy and their extreme poverty welled up in rich generosity. - 2Co 8:3 For I testify that they gave as much as they were able, and even beyond their ability.
+Entirely on their own, - 2Co 8:4 they urgently pleaded with us for the privilege of sharing in this service to the saints. - 2Co 8:5 And they did not do as we expected, but they gave themselves first to the Lord and then to us in keeping with God's will. - 2Co 8:6 So we urged Titus, since he had earlier made a beginning, to bring also to completion this act of grace on your part.